Spaghetti and Meatballs Cake

-My dad always says that he doesn’t want cake for his birthday, even though he will happily eat it whenever it’s around.
-This year I came up with a great idea to make him a cake that doesn’t look like a cake, a cake that looks like Spaghetti & Meatballs!
+My dad always says he doesn’t want cake for his birthday — but he’ll happily eat it whenever it’s around.
+This year, I had an idea: make him a cake that doesn't look like cake… a cake that looks like spaghetti and meatballs!

 - 3 eggs